Supervised Learning Has a Geometric Blind Spot: Layer Probe Analysis

 \section{Layer Probe Analysis}

-Table~A2 gives the full layer-wise probe analysis for Task~04.
-All methods except B0 suppress early-layer texture features (L1 31--32\%).
-Both E1 variants substantially outperform B0 on deep-layer retention: E1\_no\_pmh reaches 0.937 and E1~(PMH) 0.916 at $\sigma{=}0.1$, versus 0.768 for B0.
-The small retention trade-off from the PMH metric term is far outweighed by its TDI gain ($0.904$ vs $1.074$).
+Table~\ref{tab:a2_probe}: all methods except ERM suppress early-layer features (L1 31--32\%).
+Both two-view and PMH outperform ERM on deep-layer retention (0.937 and 0.916 at $\sigma{=}0.1$ vs.\ 0.768).
+The small retention trade-off from the matching term is outweighed by the TDI gain ($0.904$ vs $1.074$).
 Figure~\ref{fig:a2} visualises the retention curves.